Police: Idaho slaying suspect's DNA found at crime scene

 The affidavit connects some of the dots between the surveillance footage and cellphone data.
 Kohberger’s phone pinged communications towers in the region at the same time and in the same areas that the white Elantra was seen driving in the hours after the killings, the affidavit says.

+The cellphone data included another chilling detail, the affidavit said: It pinged a cell tower near the victims’ neighborhood hours after the attack, around 9 a.m.

-Latah County prosecutors have said they believe Kohberger broke into the victims’ home intending to commit murder.
-But investigators have made no public statements about a possible motive, whether any weapons have been found, or whether they think Kohberger knew any of the victims: Kaylee Goncalves, 21; Madison Mogen, 21; Xana Kernodle, 20; and Ethan Chapin, 20.
+Latah County prosecutors have said they believe Kohberger broke into the home with the intention of killing the victims: Kaylee Goncalves, 21; Madison Mogen, 21; Xana Kernodle, 20; and Ethan Chapin, 20.
+But investigators have made no public statements about a possible motive, or whether any weapons have been found.

 Two other housemates were at home during the Nov.
 13 killings, but were not physically harmed.